Books: The WPA and the American Guide Series: Part 1

 The Federal Writers’ Project, which produced the American Guides, had its beginnings in 1935 under the broad umbrella of the W.P.A.
 (Works Progress Administration), itself a product of President Franklin D. Roosevelt’s “New Deal” legislation.
 Since the New Deal was ostensibly designed to get Americans back to work, in the case of the F.W.P. this meant unemployed writers, editors and photographers.
 Because of the great need for the collection and compiling of information in each state, hundreds of “non-writers” were employed as well.
 These included college students, unemployed teachers and many others.
 At it’s peak employment period (April of 1936, when much of the state data began to be compiled), the Writers’ Project counted 6,686 men and women on various state and federal staffs.

-An early inspiration for the W.P.A. guide concept was the Baedecker travel guides from Europe (A Baedecker guide to the United States had been published in 1893 and revised in 1909), with the exception of focusing an entire volume on even the smallest states.
+An early inspiration for the W.P.A. guide concept was the Baedecker travel guide series from Europe (A Baedecker guide to the United States was published in 1893 and revised in 1909), with the exception of focusing an entire volume on even the smallest states.
 The process for each guide book was to be the same: assignments would be issued to “local” writers by state project directors, who would then assemble a rough first draft.
 The final editing of each book would then be completed by the editorial staff in New York City, and that is mostly what came to be.
 And although several critics were openly wary of the Federal government getting involved in supporting the “arts” in such a direct manner, and despite a broad range of internal and external challenges, the resulting series of guides became what architect, city planner and social critic Lewis Mumford (writing in the New Republic) called “the first attempt, on a comprehensive scale, to make the country itself worthily known to Americans.”

 Of course, the F.W.P. did much more than simply create books about the “Lower 48.”
 Between 1935 and 1943, the W.P.A. produced and/or sponsored hundreds of other publications (hardbound and softcover), including several dedicated to larger US cities, with a couple of glaring omissions.
 Chicago, for example, never received a guide of it’s own, although (according to the September 1941 W.P.A. catalogue) there were twenty-two books and pamphlets produced on various New York City locales and topics alone.
 In fact, the New York City guide was published in TWO volumes, with New York Panorama (1938), focusing on the history and culture and the New York City Guide (1939) on more up-to-date, detailed information, including a chapter on how to best navigate and enjoy the (then) current World’s Fair located in Flushing Meadows, Queens.
 Both of these were published by Random House, which didn’t print any of the state guides.